Morocco: Science and technology

-On 20 May 2015, less than a year after its inception, the Higher Council for Education, Training and Scientific Research presented a report to the king offering a Vision for Education in Morocco 2015–2030.
+On 20 May 2015 – less than a year post its inception – the Higher Council for Education, Training and Scientific Research presented a report to the King offering a Vision for Education in Morocco 2015–2030.
 The report advocated making education egalitarian and, thus, accessible to the greatest number.
 The report also recommended developing an integrated national innovation system which would be financed by gradually increasing the share of GDP devoted to research and development (R&D) from 0.73% of GDP in 2010 to '1% in the short term, 1.5% by 2025 and 2% by 2030'.
 As of 2015, Morocco had three technoparks.
-Since the first technopark was established in Rabat in 2005, a second has been set up in Casablanca, followed, in 2015, by a third in Tangers.
+Since the first technopark was established in Rabat in 2005, a second has been set up in Casablanca, followed, in 2015, by a third in Tangier.
 The technoparks host start-ups and small and medium-sized enterprises specialising in information and communication technologies (ICTs), 'green' technologies (namely, environmentally friendly technologies) and cultural industries.
-According to Office Marocain de la Propriété Industrielle et Commerciale, patent filing in Morocco grew by 167% during the period 2015–2019.
+According to the Office Marocain de la Propriété Industrielle et Commerciale, patent filing in Morocco grew by 167% during the period 2015–2019.

-In 2024, Morocco is among the top four most-connected populations of a country to the Internet in Africa by number of population.
-In 2022, the number of internet users in Morocco reached around 31.6 million.
+In 2024, Morocco's population is among the top four most-connected to the Internet in continental Africa, by number of population.
+In 2022, the number of Internet users in Morocco reached around 31.6 million.
 Later, as of January 2024, Morocco had approximately 34.5 million internet users; it has a penetration rate of about 90.7%.
 Morocco has several Internet-related projects; an example of such is the National Digital Development Strategy 2030.
 In 2024, as part of another program called the Connected Campus, the American wireless network provider Cambium Networks deployed 18,000 Wi-Fi access points for public universities in Morocco.